shield02/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 > 8-simple_delete - Script that deletes a key from a dictionary, dictionary remains unchanged if key doesn't exist
 > 9-multiply_by_2 - Script that multiplies all values in a dictionary by 2
 > 10-best_score - Script that finds the key of the highest value
+> 11-multiply_list_map - Script that uses map to multiply each value of a dictionary by a certain number